scipopt/gcg/doc/resources/devs/howtouse/generic-mastercuts.md

    &pricingmods[0],
    blocknr,
    coefvar,
-   NULL, // we have no auxiliary variables
+   NULL, // we have no inferred pricing variables
    0,
    additionalcons,
    nadditionalcons